 Nothing in these by-laws affects the application after 1 July 2008 of a by-law in force before that day insofar as that by-law relates to a fee or charge for a period commencing before that day or to a fee or charge for any matter or thing done before that day.

+12 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
+200(b) had not come into operation.
+It reads as follows:

+200. Sewerage legislation repealed

+These written laws are repealed:

+(b) the Country Towns Sewerage By-laws 1952.